ShinsukeSakai0321/PyMLCA/README.md

 perturbation method.
 Clean technologies and environmental policy, Vol. 4, No. 2, pp. 72–78, 2002.](https://link.springer.com/article/10.1007/s10098-002-0150-2)

 ### Procedure
-1. Download all the files from this site.
+1. Import package "MLCArel" using pip command.
 1. Create a folder to store inventory data.
 As an example, the folder named 'SandwichPackage' is already created.
 1. Save the inventory data to be analyzed in that folder.
-1. Import PyMLCA module using 'import PyMLCA as pm' command.
+1. Import PyMLCA module using 'from MLCArel import PyMLCA as pm' command.
 1. Create an instance to manage the analysis using 'dp=pm.DesignProcess()' command.
 1. From here on, use the created instance to perform the intended analysis.